 The NSW Minister for Resources is responsible for releasing an area for exploration under the Mining Act 1992 (for coal) or the Petroleum (Onshore) Act 1991 (for petroleum).
 The Minister will receive advice from the Advisory Body for Strategic Release, which is made up of an independent chair and senior representatives from the Department of Premier and Cabinet, NSW Treasury and the Department of Planning and Environment.

 More information on how the Minister makes a determination is available here at the Resources and Energy website.

 If the NSW Minister for Resources nominates an area for potential release for exploration, the Advisory Body for Strategic Release will consider the potential to proceed with an assessment.
-If there is merit to proceed, the Advisory Body will request the NSW Department of Planning and Environment commence the Preliminary Regional Issues Assessment.
+If there is merit to proceed, the Advisory Body will request the Department commence the Preliminary Regional Issues Assessment.